ozyurtf/cpu-scheduler/README.md

     | Runs the mutex_lock again with a new process/thread.

   RET
-    | Returns, allowing the process to acquire the lock and enter its critical region.
+    | Returns.
+This allows the process to acquire the lock and enter its critical region.

 mutex_unlock: